-Come spend Martin Luther King Jr. Day at the beautiful and scenic Abbotts Lagoon.
-Have lunch watching the waves lap the shore and help the dune restoration team remove searocket, as well as New Zealand spinach, iceplant, and nightshade—invasive plants that are threatening a newly thriving patch of Tidestrom’s lupine (a federally endangered species).
-The area in which we are removing plants was originally covered in invasive European beachgrass and, after an extensive removal process, we've managed to bring the dunes back to a more natural state.
+The public was invited to spend Martin Luther King Jr. Day at the beautiful and scenic Abbotts Lagoon.
+Participants had lunch watching the waves lap the shore and helped the dune restoration team remove searocket, as well as New Zealand spinach, iceplant, and nightshade—invasive plants that are threatening a newly thriving patch of Tidestrom’s lupine (a federally endangered species).
+The area in which we removed plants was originally covered in invasive European beachgrass and, after an extensive removal process, we've managed to bring the dunes back to a more natural state.
 However, we now have new invasive species popping up.
-Come help us continue the restoration!
+The public was invited to help us continue the restoration!

-In addition to the restoration work, Cody Ender—the park’s Coastal Dune Technician—is going to give an introduction to the site and insight into managing the Coastal Dune Restoration Project for the park.
+In addition to the restoration work, Cody Ender—the park’s Coastal Dune Technician—gave an introduction to the site and insight into managing the Coastal Dune Restoration Project for the park.